KxSystems/docs/docs/wp/iterators/index.md

 4 4 -5 -1 0
 ```

-The zero left argument is the ‘seed’ – the $y$ substracted from the first item, 4.
+The zero left argument is the ‘seed’ – the $y$ subtracted from the first item, 4.
 We can use another ‘seed’ value.

 ```q
 q)1 -': 4 8 3 2 2